F5Networks/f5-aws-cloudformation/supported/autoscale/ltm/via-lb/1nic/existing-stack/payg/README.md

 ## Important configuration notes
  - All supported versions of F5 CloudFormation templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
- - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
+ - There are new options for BIG-IP license bundles.
 See the [the version matrix](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md) for details and applicable templates.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
  - All of the BIG-IP VE members in the cluster are active and process traffic.
 See [Detailed Clustering Information](#detailed-clustering-information).
  - This solution uses an AMI image with BIG-IP v13 or later.